What is the Contribution Margin?

 What is the contribution margin?

-The Contribution Margin represents each unit’s contribution to the company’s profit calculated as selling price per unit minus the variable cost per unit.
-For example, these variable costs for a unit sold could include the cost of raw materials, fuel costs, and labor expenses for each unit.
+The Contribution Margin represents each unit’s contribution to the company’s profit, calculated as the selling price minus the variable cost per unit.
+These variable costs could include raw materials, fuel, and labor expenses per unit sold.

-A business may have multiple product lines, and the CM is calculated for each of the products separately.
+A business may have multiple product lines, and the CM is calculated for each product separately.

 Contribution Margin of a company

-Companies are selling either products or services, and businesses always aim to maximize their profit.
-Hence the business needs to find out the profit which it is making for the product or services which it is selling.
-Typically the expenses of every business can be classified into the fixed expenses of the business, which it will incur even if there are no sales and the variable expenses.
-The variable expenses will vary depending on the number of units that are sold.
-Knowing the exact value of these fixed and variable expenses will help the companies control these expenses and profit better.
+Companies sell products or services, and businesses always aim to maximize their profit.
+Hence, the business needs to determine the profit it makes on the products or services it sells.
+Typically, every business’s expenses can be classified into fixed expenses, which it will incur even if there are no sales, and variable expenses, which will vary depending on the number of units sold.
+Knowing the exact value of these fixed and variable expenses will help companies control them and improve their profits.

 How to calculate contribution margin